chaos-mesh/website/versioned_docs/version-2.6.7/simulate-jvm-application-chaos.md

 - Trigger faults by setting Byteman configuration files
 - Increase JVM pressure

+In addition, Chaos Mesh supports injecting the above faults into commonly used services or their Java clients.
+For example, when a MySQL Java client executes a specified type of SQL statement (`SELECT`, `UPDATE`, `INSERT`, `REPLACE`, or `DELETE`), you can use the JVM fault injection feature to inject latency or throw exceptions in this client.

 This document describes how to use Chaos Mesh to create the above fault types of JVM experiments.

 :::note